pulp-platform/opentitan_peripherals/README.md

 * Dependency and IP management using [Bender](https://github.com/pulp-platform/bender).
 * Minor functional fixes and changes.

-This repository uses Bender's `import` command to fully include the remote code in `src` and apply the patches included in `patches`.
+This repository uses Bender's `vendor` command to fully include the remote code in `src` and apply the patches included in `patches`.
 The IP RTL is pregenerated in its standard configuration, but can be reconfigured in the including project.

 ## Reconfiguring IPs